What is operability, how does it promote resilience, and how does building operability into your applications drive Continuous Delivery adoption?

 Robustness breeds inoperability

 Most IT cost centres try to achieve reliability by Optimising For Robustness, which means prioritising a higher Mean Time Between Failures (MTBF) over a lower Mean Time To Repair (MTTR).
-This is based on the idea a production environment is a complicated system, in which homogeneous service processes have predictable, repeatable interactions, and failures are preventable.
+This is based on the idea a production environment is a complicated system, in which homogeneous application processes have predictable, repeatable interactions, and failures are preventable.

 Reliability is dependent on operability, which can be defined as the ease of safely operating a production system.
 Optimising For Robustness produces an underinvestment in operability, due to the following: